 Futures and Options on Futures

 Farming is a risky venture.
-A lot of money, time, and effort is needed to produce farm products, with many risks, such as weather or price fluctuations in the market, which can result in high or low prices in the spot market (aka cash market), which is the market where the buyer pays cash to the seller for the immediate delivery of the commodity.
+A lot of money, time, and effort is needed to produce farm products, with many risks, such as weather or price fluctuations in the market, which can result in high or low prices in the spot market (aka cash market), the market where the buyer pays cash to the seller for the immediate delivery of the commodity.
 Since the farmer can only sell in the spot market when the product is ready for delivery, there is no way to know beforehand what the price will be, and the same is true for the buyer—both have price risk.

 The spot market is a zero-sum trade—if prices are too high or too low, either the buyer or the seller profits at the expense of the other.
 Thus, if grain prices rise, farmers benefit, but millers suffer because they have to pay higher prices for their grain.
 If prices fall, then farmers suffer, but millers benefit.
 Forward contracts became common in the 1800's to protect both the buyer and the seller by agreeing to a set price ahead of time.